Vurdint History, Family Crest & Coats of Arms

 The surname Vurdint was first found in Buckinghamshire where they were descended from Bertram de Verdun, a Norman baronial name from Verdun, near Avranches in Normandy, where they were descended form the Counts of Verdun, and came to England in 1066 and was granted Farnham Royal in that shire.
 Tradition has it that on the day of the Coronation of William I, he provided a glove for the King's right hand.
 In 1095 he served as Sheriff of York.
-He also held lands in what is now known as Alveton or Alton in Staffordshire
+He also held lands in what is now known as Alveton or Alton in Staffordshire.

 "The living [of Alveton], before the Reformation, was connected with the abbey of Croxden, to which the benefice was attached by Bertram de Verdun of Alton Castle, in 1176, after he had founded the abbey.
 The ruins of the castle still remain, on the summit of a rock 300 feet above the bed of the Churnet."

 Early History of the Vurdint family

 This web page shows only a small excerpt of our Vurdint research.
-Another 71 words (5 lines of text) covering the years 1184, 1839, 1780, 1870, 1770 and 1780 are included under the topic Early Vurdint History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1184, 1770, 1780, 1839 and 1870 are included under the topic Early Vurdint History in all our PDF Extended History products and printed products wherever possible.

 Vurdint Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Verdon, Verdan, Verdin, Verdun and others.

-Early Notables of the Vurdint family (pre 1700)
+Early Notables of the Vurdint family

 More information is included under the topic Early Vurdint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Vurdint family to Ireland

 Some of the Vurdint family moved to Ireland, but this topic is not covered in this excerpt.

 Another 36 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Vurdint family to the New World and Oceana
+Migration of the Vurdint family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Vurdint or a variant listed above: Richard Verdin settled in Virginia in 1655; Richard Verdan settled in Philadelphia in 1872.